erizov/Professor/semester_16/lecture_118_data_platforms/unified_data_platforms/README.md

 ## Often Used Together With

-Unified Data Platforms is commonly used in combination with:
+UnInformationd Data Platforms is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques